GSA/digitalgov.gov/content/post/2016-04-06-three-teams-using-the-draft-u-s-web-design-standards-talk-about-their-experiences.md

 date: 2016-04-06 2:46:02 -0400
 title: 'Three Teams Using the Draft U.S. Web Design Standards Talk about Their Experiences'
-summary: 'In the five months since we launched the Draft U.S. Web Design Standards &mdash; the U.S. government’svery own set of common UI components and visual styles for websites &mdash; over a dozen websites have used components of the Draft Standards on their sites.
+summary: 'In the five months since we launched the Draft U.S. Web Design Standards &mdash; the U.S. government’s very own set of common UI components and visual styles for websites &mdash; over a dozen websites have used components of the Draft Standards on their sites.
 Recently, we talked to three federal web designers about their experiences'
 authors: [melody-kramer]
 categories:
   - Code